Find out the benefits of planting spekboom, an indigenous succulent, in your garden.

 Spekboom has a photosynthetic mechanism which allows it to adapt to both rainforest-like conditions and semi-arid conditions, making it incredibly adaptable and suited to almost any garden.

-5. It’s easy to grow
+5. Even better, Spekboom is easy to grow

 Spekboom is easily propagated, which is great news for budget gardeners.
 Simply cut or break off a piece of a spekboom, let it dry out for one or two days and then stick it in the ground.
 Give it a little water every few days and you’ll soon have a new spekboom plant of your own.
 Make sure you don’t give it too much water or it will rot.